canonical/tdx/README.md

 <a id="create-td-image"></a>
 ## 5. Create TD Image

 In this section, you will create an Ubuntu 24.04-based TD image from scratch or convert an existing VM image into a TD image.
 This can be performed on any Ubuntu 22.04 or newer system - an Intel TDX-specific environment is not required.

 * The base image is an Ubuntu 24.04 cloud image.

-* By default, the generic kernel is used for the guest.
-The Intel kernel can be selected by changing the variable `TDX_SETUP_INTEL_KERNEL` in the configuration file `setup-tdx-config`.
+* By default, the Ubuntu generic kernel is used for the TD guest.
+The `-intel` kernel, which may have non-upstreamed and/or under-development features, can be selected by setting the variable `TDX_SETUP_INTEL_KERNEL=1` in the `setup-tdx-config` configuration file.

 ### 5.1 Create a New TD Image